 The College has put in place strategies and measures to help manage the reduction in State appropriations which started during the economic downturn.
 WVUP will continue to implement revenue enhancement strategies and numerous cost control measures to reduce the growth in operating expenditures in the coming fiscal years.
 A significant source of revenue increases in the past has been student tuition and fees.
-WVUP has one of the lowest tuition rates in West Virginia, and the College was granted permission to raise tuition by 15% in the 2016-2017 academic year.
-The approved increase brings WVUP's tuition rates to the average of other colleges in the West Virginia Community & Technical College System making this methodology as a way to manage reductions in State appropriations unlikely to happen in the 2017-2018 academic year.
+WVUP has one of the lowest tuition rates in West Virginia, and the College was granted permission to raise tuition by 5% in the 2017-2018 academic year.
+This increase along with improved collection of tuition and fees means that WVUP has sufficient revenues to provide for necessary operations.

 Tuition revenue, which is a significant share of WVUP's operating resources, is materially impacted by fluctuations in enrollment which occur in response to major changes in overall economic conditions.
 During the recent economic downturn enrollment at WVUP increased significantly as displaced and underemployed members of the workforce enrolled at WVUP to further their education.
-However, as the economy improves and displaced workers return to work, enrollment has declined.
-This declining enrollment is exacerbated by the cuts in State support, necessitating raises in the tuition rate.
-WVUP is has developed a long-term enrollment strategy to mitigate the trend of declining enrollments.
+However, as the economy improved and displaced workers return to work, enrollment declined.
+WVUP developed a long-term enrollment strategy which has stabilized enrollment and mitigate the trend of declining enrollments.
+In fact, enrollments for academic year 17-18 are projected to be slightly above those of the prior year.

 Another revenue enhancement strategy WVUP continues to pursue is utilization of grants, donations and gifts.
 Improving the level of Federal, State and private grant activity at WVUP has been a strategic priority for the past several years and the increased focus has been successful as grant revenues continue to remain at significantly high levels.
-These strategic efforts are continuing and WVUP expects this trend in grant related revenue to continue in FY 2017 and beyond.
+These strategic efforts are continuing and WVUP expects this trend in grant related revenue to continue in FY 2018 and beyond.

-STATEMENTS OF NET POSITION AS OF JUNE 30, 2016 AND 2015
+STATEMENTS OF NET POSITION AS OF JUNE 30, 2017 AND 2016